 6.42.1 Applicability to language

-Python is subject to violations of the Liskov substitution rule as documented in clause 6.42.
+Python is subject to violations of the Liskov substitution rule as documented in ISO/IEC TR 24772-1:2019 clause 6.42.
 The Python community provides static analysis tools for Python, which detect a large class of such violations.

 6.42.2 Guidance to language users